jmbosnich/jmbosnich.github.io/content/pages/about.md

 draft: false
 ---

 My name is Jonathan (Jonny) Bosnich.

+The first time

 I have an insatiable interest in the intersection of pure mathematics and systems and control....